I'm Michaela:

 1. I married my best friend in 2023.
 My husband and I don’t have any kids or pets (yet) — so I’m aware it’s easier to implement routines right now than it likely will be in the future.

 3. About a year after I left the job I talked about in the story above, I was diagnosed with an autoimmune disease called Hashimoto’s.
-This causes deep, chronic fatigue, among many other issues, and has prompted me to completely transform my lifestyle.
+This causes chronic fatigue and brain fog, among many other issues.
+This has prompted me to completely transform my lifestyle.